chatzilab/PFAS_Mixtures_Metabolomics_SOL_CHS/README.md

 ```

-Additional libraries used throughout this project can be installed from an `R` terminal using:
+Additional libraries used throughout this project can be installed from an `R` terminal using the following code:

 ```
 # Packages for analysis, parralelization, and other tasks.